SlanderEye Spy Blog 1

 Burden of Proof

-Slander is not protected under the First Amendment’s freedom of speech provisions, but the burden of proof falls on the victim to show her business was slandered.
-For example, if a person genuinely has a bad experience with your company and urges her friends not to solicit your business, this is not slander; it’s an honest reflection of her experience with your company.
-If a competitor poses as a customer and tells people lies about your business with the intent to steal customers away from your business, this is slander, but you must be able to prove the intent to harm to have cause for legal action.
+The burden of proof falls on the victim to show that their business was slandered.
+For example, if a person genuinely has a bad experience with your company and urges her friends not to solicit your business, this is not slander.
+It’s an honest reflection of their experience with your company.
+If a competitor poses as a customer and tells people lies about your business with the intent to steal customers away from your business, this is slander.
+But you must be able to prove the intent to harm to have cause for legal action.
 This is not always easy, because the offense was oral.

 Slander is a civil offense, and legal action against slander is taken via a lawsuit in civil court.
-If the victim successfully proves the act was committed against his business, awarded damages might include monetary compensation as determined by the court to pay for the damages the slander caused, as well as damages based on the extent of the malicious person.
+If the victim successfully proves the act was committed against his business, awarded damages might include monetary compensation.
+The amount will be determined by the court to pay for the damages the slander caused, as well as damages based on the extent of the malicious person.

 When someone tells lies – either verbally or in print – about you that aren’t true and damage your business, you may wonder if you have a lawsuit against that person for defamation.
 Defamation is a false statement communicated to someone else with the result to damage your reputation or good name.
 Defamation through writing is called “libel”; spoken defamation is called “slander.”

 To win damages against someone who has libeled you, you must prove the written statement was: